Textualize/textual/README.md

 Here we can see a textual app with a single `on_key` method which will handle key events.
 Pressing any key will result in playing the terminal bell (generally an irritating beep).
 Hit Ctrl+C to exit.

-Event handlers in Textual are defined by convention, not by inheritance (so you won't find an `on_key` method in the base class).
+Event handlers in Textual are defined by convention, not by inheritance (there's no base class with all the handlers defined).
 Each event has a `name` attribute which for the key event is simply `"key"`.
 Textual will call the method named `on_<event.name>` if it exists.

 Let's look at a _slightly_ more interesting example: